Waste management

 In accordance with the law, the City of Luxembourg seeks to organise waste management so as to limit energy use and the impact on the environment.
 It does so by carrying out actions in the following order of priority:

-1. prevention
+- prevention

-2. preparation for reuse
+- preparation for reuse

-3. recycling
+- recycling

-4. other forms of recovery, in particular energy recovery
+- other forms of recovery, in particular energy recovery

-5. disposal
+- disposal

-Household and similar waste
+Household waste and similar waste

 Quantities of mixed municipal household waste and similar waste collected in Luxembourg City are showing a downward trend.
-The City of Luxembourg continues to work towards meeting the target set by the European Union, which calls for the recovery of at least 50% of household waste by 2020.
+The City of Luxembourg continues to work towards meeting the target set by the European Union, which calls for the recovery of at least 50% of mixed municipal household waste by 2020.

 Organic waste

-• door-to-door collection of food waste in brown bins
+- curbside collection of food waste in brown bins

-• door-to-door collection of grass clippings in brown bins or bags
+- curbside collection of grass clippings in brown bins or bags

-• on-demand collection of woody waste (loose or in containers)
+- on-demand collection of woody waste (loose or in containers)

 Incineration

-The modernisation of the Sidor incineration plant has helped to improve its energy efficiency by recovering heat not only for electricity generation, but also for the district heating system.
+The modernisation of the SIDOR incineration plant has helped to improve its energy efficiency by recovering heat not only for electricity generation, but also for the district heating system.
 Together with the installation in 2015 of a new district heating network fed by the incineration plant and serving the Ban de Gasperich business park, this optimisation process will help reduce carbon dioxide emissions.
 In light of the current yield of the modernised incineration plant, incineration can be considered as an energy recovery process within the meaning of the European Waste Framework Directive (2008/98/EC).

 Recycling

-The recycling centre celebrated its 25th year of operation in 2013.
+.The Resource Centre celebrated its 25th year of operation in 2013.
 It allows Luxembourg City residents to dispose of their recyclable and hazardous waste in an environmentally friendly manner.

 Public events

 In order to significantly reduce the quantities of waste produced during public events, the City of Luxembourg began the gradual introduction of reusable containers for food and drinks in 2013.
-The City now logs more than 100,000 cup rentals each year, as well as over 1,500 rentals of porcelain dishes.
+The City now logs more than 100,000 cup rentals each year, As well as over 1,500 rentals of porcelain dishes.

 Internal management

 Some City of Luxembourg departments have been "SuperDrecksKëscht® fir Betriber" certified for many years: Service Véhicules et maintenance (Vehicles and Maintenance Department) since 1994, Service Circulation (Traffic Department) since 1995, and Service Hygiène (Sanitation Department) since 1996.
-This label recognises the quality of the waste prevention, sorting and recovery procedures put in place by the City's municipal departments, in keeping with the City of Luxembourg's commitment to environmental protection.
+This label recognises the quality of the waste prevention, sorting and recovery procedures put in place by the City's departments, in keeping with the City of Luxembourg's commitment to environmental protection.
 The agreement with SuperDrecksKëscht provides for the extension of the certification to all 154 municipal buildings.
 In 2016, the City of Luxembourg's certification rate was 90%.